Schibsted as controller of your personal data

 Empowering people in their daily lives through our products and services is at the core of Schibsted’s business.
 We have a range of different sites, products and services, and use data across these to deliver this core purpose under the controllership and responsibility of country specific Schibsted controllers.
 Handling personal data in a secure way, so that we can receive and maintain our users’ trust in us and our services, is of paramount importance for us.

 We value our users’ privacy highly.
 We also know that using personal data is key to delivering the products and services our customers expect.
 We strive to be completely transparent about our processing of personal data, and commit to always seek the right balance between privacy and commercial interests.
 If you have any questions, do not hesitate to contact our privacy team.

-If you have questions or queries about Schibsted’s processing of your personal data, you can reach the Schibsted privacy team through this online contact form for Sweden or this online contact form for Norway.
+If you have questions or queries about Schibsted’s processing of your personal data, you can reach the Schibsted privacy team via this contact form.
 We promise to respond to all queries within 30 days.

 The purposes Schibsted uses your personal data for

 Within the services that we offer, Schibsted primarily uses your personal data for the following purposes:

 - We deliver high quality news and journalistic content, as well as related product functions.
 Our users get access via digital services online, or physical delivery by mail.
 We use personal data to manage these customer relationships.

 - We provide online marketplaces that facilitate consumer-to-consumer and business-to-consumer transactions, marketing and communication.
 We also let professionals post job advertisements and job seekers apply for relevant jobs.

 - We provide price and product comparison services , where users may review products and online stores, and access the different online stores via links.